OliverMount/SingularityCoreNeuron/README.md

 srun: none
 srun: pmi2
 ```
 The output shows that in our HPC pmi2 libraries are used.
-Find their locations by
+Find their locations, e.g. by

 ```
 find /usr/include /usr/local/include -name pmi2.h
 find /usr/include /usr/local/include -name libpmi2.so
 ```

-copy them to a local folder in a computer
+Copy them to a local folder in a computer

 ```
-cp /usr/include/slurm/pmi*.h YourLocalFolder/include/
+cp /usr/include/slurm/pmi*.h <YourLocalFolder>/include/
-cp /lib64/libpmi*.so* YourLocalFolder/lib64/
+cp /lib64/libpmi*.so* <YourLocalFolder>/lib64/
-cp /usr/lib64/slurm/libslurm_pmi.so* YourLocalFolder/lib64/
+cp /usr/lib64/slurm/libslurm_pmi.so* <YourLocalFolder>/lib64/
 ```
 and transfer them during image formation (These are the first five lines in our cn.def file).